People often ask how long the loop is in Brooklyn's Prospect Park. There is more than one loop.

 If you're interested in participating in a race in Prospect Park, there are many races that take place throughout the year.
-Check the Prospect Park Track Club website for races and group runs or peruse the New York Road Runners race calendar for upcoming races in Prospect Park.
+The Prospect Park Track Club and the New York Road Runners have a handle on most all the races in Prospect Park.

 One of the big favorites is the Brooklyn Half Marathon, which starts at the Brooklyn Museum on the edge of the park.
 The route loops around Prospect Park goes down Ocean Parkway and ends at the Coney Island boardwalk.

 The Prospect Park Track Club features a summer 5K race series every year.
 From May to August, every other week, there's a race.
 Awards are handed out by age grouping.
 Walkers are welcome, but due to liability reasons, no strollers or pets.